-Canada-based AtkinsRéalis (part of the SNC-Lavalin Group), says a study it commissioned from the Conference Board of Canada (CBofC) shows that the construction of a four-unit Candu Monark NPP would have a positive economic impact in Canada and create thousands of jobs.
+Canada-based AtkinsRéalis (formerly the SNC-Lavalin Group), says a study it commissioned from the Conference Board of Canada (CBofC) shows that the construction of a four-unit Candu Monark NPP would have a positive economic impact in Canada and create thousands of jobs.

 All of Canada’s currently operating NPPs use Candu (Canada Deuterium Uranium) technology.
 The pressurised heavy water reactor design was developed by federal Crown corporation Atomic Energy of Canada Ltd (AECL), in cooperation with Canadian industry, from the late 1950s and the first commercial unit began operation in 1971.
 AtkinsRéalis is the original equipment manufacturer of Candu technology (SNC-Lavalin Group Inc rebranded to AtkinsRéalis in 2023).